green7ea/blog/README.md

 This is what the most complex file in our tiny example looks like.
-The important thing to notice is that the assembly code is grouped into the `<main>` function and that there are calls to functions that don't yet exists:
+The important thing to notice is that the assembly code is grouped into the `<main>` function and that there are calls to functions that don't yet exists like the call to sub
+bellow:

 ```
 25:	e8 00 00 00 00       	callq  2a <main+0x2a>
 			26: R_X86_64_PLT32	sub-0x4
 ```

-Above is a call to the unknown function `sub`.

 ## Symbol Tables

-The important things in an object files are the functions it provides and the functions it needs.
-We can get a summary of the exports and imports of functions and variables from the symbols tables at the start of the object file.
-Every function is known as a `symbol` in the object file.
-We can simply look at the different symbol tables to get an idea of what is in our object table.
+At the top of an object file is a list of all the functions that are defined in that object and all the functions that are used but not defined.
+This is known as a symbol table.

 To get symbol tables, we use the following commands: